-Strand bamboo flooring is typically more water-resistant than hardwoods, but no – bamboo flooring is not waterproof, in fact no wood floor is waterproof.
+Strand bamboo flooring is typically more water-resistant than hardwoods, in fact if you get a high quality bamboo floor they will typically provide you with 24 hour spill protection in case of puddles.
+That being said – bamboo flooring is not waterproof, in fact no wood floor is waterproof.
 While bamboo is more resistant, it’s still a natural material, and as such the organic structure can give way to warping where there is excessive moisture.

 We define ‘excessive moisture’ as a puddle of water that is left on the surface of the flooring for extended periods of time (more than 20 hours), or a flood.
 It’s worth noting that under normal circumstances, bamboo is also a naturally hostile environment for mold – stifling and slowing its ability to grow.

 Comparing Bamboo to Other Forms of Wood Flooring

 You’re probably aware bamboo is a form of grass – this is what provides it with heightened water resistance as compared to hardwood floors.
 Other hardwoods may be permanently damaged by excessive water, whereas strand woven bamboo will often retain it’s shape once it has dried out.
 Leaving a puddle of water on the surface of bamboo or hardwood may leave a mark if it is not cleaned up within 20 hours.
 There are steps that you can take to improve water resistance of any hardwood floor (such as using special polyurethane sealers to coat the surface), but these are usually unnecessary with strand bamboo flooring due to it’s durability.